 Ett Hem, Stockholm

-The Ett Hem is a chic, 12-room boutique hotel housed in a 1910 townhouse in a posh part of the town, and so special that it is worth visiting Stockholm simply to stay there.
-The décor is by British designer Ilse Crawford and it’s absolute perfection: a stunning mix of classic Scandinavian design and much more modern pieces.
+A stay at Ett Hem is reason enough to visit Stockholm, where this chic, 12-room boutique hotel occupies a 1910 townhouse in a posh part of the Swedish capital.
+The décor is by British designer Ilse Crawford and is absolute perfection: a stunning mix of classic Scandinavian design and much more modern pieces.
 There’s also a lovely garden and an orangerie to enjoy the abundant sunshine in the summer.

 The Silo, Cape Town

-Towering above Cape Town’s V&A Waterfront, the chic Silo Hotel catches the eye with its striking glass exterior: a series of giant, pillowed glass windows tinted blue in the reflecting sun.
-The structure commands attention—and certainly receives it—as the 2017 opening of the Silo Hotel was some of the year’s hottest travel news.
-A project nearly 10 years in the making, this boutique design hotel is part of an exciting urban development involving the restoration of the city’s historic grain silo, which also houses the Zeitz MOCAA art museum.
+Towering above Cape Town’s V&A Waterfront, the Silo Hotel catches the eye with its striking glass exterior: a series of giant, pillowed glass windows tinted blue in the reflecting sun.
+The structure commands attention—and certainly receives it—as part of the exciting redevelopment of an historic grain silo, which also houses the Zeitz MOCAA art museum.

-The Silo is the fifth venture from visionary hotelier Liz Biden (behind the much-lauded Royal Portfolio properties), and her eye for style shines in each opulent guest room.
-The property is a feat of industrial-meets-Art Deco design and boasts an excellent collection of South African art, a fine-dining restaurant and a chic rooftop bar with 360-degree views.
+The Silo is the fifth venture from visionary hotelier Liz Biden (behind the much-lauded Royal Portfolio properties), and her flair for style shines in each opulent guest room.
+The property is a feat of industrial-meets-Art Deco design, and houses an excellent collection of South African art, a fine-dining restaurant and a popular rooftop bar with 360-degree views.